heliomass/DynamicCVS/README.md

 Also, running `cvs has` will tell you if there's CVS data in the current directory by means of an exit code (0 if there is, 1 if not).

 ## How Does it Work?
-Amplified CVS works by keeping a hash of the file structure for the current directory and its children.
+Dynamic CVS works by keeping a hash of the file structure for the current directory and its children.
 It does this in two ways.

 Firstly, it creates hooks around CVS commands like `update` and `commit`.
 These hooks update the hash as necessary to reflect the state of the remote repository on the server.